 Computers have gone from magical communication tools to a liability that prevents ideas from being communicated.
 Isn’t it time you let your work speak for itself?

-All images courtesy Jim Keen.
+All images courtesy Jim Keen; all opinions are Keen’s own and do not necessarily represent those of Architizer.
 Check out more of Keen’s work on his website.